Smelly Jelly - Deadly Effective

 purchase one or more of the different Smelly Jelly scents available in liquid or paste form.

 The cost average about $4.49 for the 4oz.
 "Sticky Liquid" bottles to $7.99 for a 4 oz. jar of "Pro Guide Formula" scented paste.
-Like I said earlier, if you keep them out of
+Like I said earlier, if you keep them out

-season.
+after season.

 Don't do like I did and wait forever to pick up a few jars or bottles.
 See if this

-does not improve the amount of fish that you catch, and like I always state in
+does not improve the amount of fish that you catch, and like I always

-my articles; don't buy it until I try it.
+state in my articles; don't buy it until I try it.

 Smelly Jelly gets my approval both hands down, and you will not see me on